 2. White tea

 White tea can be a treat for the senses, the palate, and for your health.
-A curious but less well known fact is that this tea has far more benefits and antioxidants than even green tea.
+A curious but less well-known fact is that this tea has far more benefits and antioxidants than green tea.

-Moreover, it has a remarkably high content of certain minerals, like magnesium for example.
-But keep in mind that there are even more reasons to convince you to add more white tea to your daily diet.
+Moreover, it has a lot of minerals such as magnesium.
+You should also keep in mind that there are even more reasons to add more white tea to your daily diet:

 - White tea protects and regulates the production of lipids, so it’s often recommended for weight loss.

-- It regulates cholesterol levels and helps prevent the increase of so-called bad cholesterol, or LDL.
+- This tea regulates cholesterol levels and helps prevent the increase of so-called bad cholesterol or LDL.

 - It protects the teeth, fighting the formation of cavities.

-- It improves symptoms of fatigue, weakness, or sadness, and provides a lot of energy.
+- Also, it improves symptoms of fatigue, weakness, or sadness and provides a lot of energy.

 - White tea has half the protein content than that of green tea, meaning it has fewer side effects.